weezqyd/africas-talking/README.md

 # Africas talking Api gateway for php
-A composer script for sending messages through Africa's talking API
+A php script for sending messages through Africa's talking API

 Send a message
 ```php